juanfont/headscale/docs/acls.md

 ACLs could be written either on [huJSON](https://github.com/tailscale/hujson) or YAML.
 Check the [test ACLs](../tests/acls) for further information.

+When the ACL file has been created and saved you can use the "acl_policy_path" setting in the "config.yml" file to set the part to the file.

 When registering the servers we will need to add the flag `--advertise-tags=tag:<tag1>,tag:<tag2>`, and the user that is registering the server should be allowed to do it.
 Since anyone can add tags to